Mopeds and Motocycles

 If you wish to drive a car in the UK but do not currently hold a valid licence to do so, you will need to apply for a provisional licence and take a driving test in order to obtain a full licence.

-In the rest of the UK (that is, England, Scotland and Wales), if you want to take a GB driving test, please see www.gov.uk/non-gb-driving-licence.
+In the rest of the UK (that is, England, Scotland and Wales), if you want to take a GB driving test, please see the information at the gov.uk website.

 A provisional licence requires you to display red and white 'L'-plates (‘D’ plates in Wales) at the front and back of the vehicle and to be accompanied by another person in the passenger seat when you drive who (a) is over 21 years old, and (b) has passed their driving test and held a valid licence for at least 3 years.

 You are not allowed to drive on a motorway if you hold a provisional licence.
-See www.gov.uk/browse/driving/learning-to-drive.
+See the gov.uk website for more information about learning to drive.

 Road traffic offences and immigration applications

 If you are making an immigration application for permission to come to or remain in the UK, you are required to declare criminal convictions.
 Please note that road traffic offences must be declared and can be treated very seriously.
 If you have been disqualified from driving then you will need to declare this.

 Although you are not required to declare any fixed penalty notices(which were not issued by a court), be aware that if you fail to pay, this could result in a more serious punishment, which may have to be declared.
 If you have received multiple fixed penalty notices then this could also be treated seriously by the UKBA when considering your immigration application.
 You are advised to seek legal advice from an immigration specialist if you think any of these matters may affect you.